What are the Differences Between OKR and KPI?

 KPIs are performance metrics that demonstrate how effectively a company is pursuing its key business objectives.
 KPI goals are obtainable and they measure the process or a project already in place.

-OKR vs KPI
+Differences Between OKR and KPI

 KPI goals represent the results of the efforts made for the projects currently underway.
 On the other hand, OKRs should be neither too easy nor unreachable.
 In other words, they are not easy to achieve, but when the goals are reached, they are the factors that trigger growth by increasing the team and company motivation.